Bayesian Variable Selection with the Quasi-Posterior: Simulation studies

 Figure~\ref{fig:multcomp_selestion_homo_inlier} (top) reports the average classification metrics, computed over 50 simulation replicates and based on thresholding to achieve a Bayesian FDR of at most 0.05.
 The corresponding results for the median–probability model are shown in the Supplementary Material (Figure~\ref{fig:multcomp_selestion_homo_inlier0.5}).
-For $n \geq 250$, the QP method attains a lower FDR than the traditional Bayesian posterior (\texttt{mombf}), which remains above the nominal level even at $n = 750$, and it does so without sacrificing power.
+In these simulations, for $n \geq 250$, the QP halves the FDR of the traditional Bayesian posterior (\texttt{mombf}), which remains above the 5\% level even at $n = 750$, and it does so without sacrificing power.
+The lasso approach has FDR greater than 60\% for all values of $n$.
 Figure~\ref{fig:multcomp_selestion_homo_inlier} (bottom) shows that this improvement results from the model quasi-posterior assigning consistently lower inclusion probabilities to truly inactive covariates than \texttt{mombf}.
 The corresponding results for the remaining values of $n$ are reported in the Supplementary Material (Figure~\ref{fig:multcomp_selestion_homo_inlier0.5}).
 However, for $n < 250$, while the quasi-posterior attains higher power than \texttt{mombf}, it also exhibits a higher FDR.
 This likely reflects difficulties in estimating $\hat{\psi}$ when the sample size is small relative to $p$ and the variation in the data is low.
-To address this issue, we report in the Supplementary Material (Figure \ref{fig:multcomp_metrics_homo_inlier_psiLASSO}) the corresponding results obtained by replacing $\hat{\beta}$ in \eqref{Equ:psi_est} with a LASSO-regularised estimate.
+To address this issue, we report in the Supplementary Material (Figure \ref{fig:multcomp_metrics_homo_inlier_psiLASSO}) the corresponding results obtained by replacing $\hat{\beta}$ in \eqref{Equ:psi_est} with a lasso-regularised estimate.
 This adjustment leads to lower FDR for small $n$, accompanied by a slight reduction in power.
 This presents a promising avenue for the quasi-posterior when $n$ is small relative to $p$, with a full theoretical analysis left for future work.

-\section{Real Data}
+\section{Real data}

 { }

 We illustrate the utility of the model quasi-posterior for inference through applications in social science and genomics.